investindex/Funds/README.md

 # Fund proposals

 For ETFs and mutual funds separately, I will propose portfolios with increasing levels of complexity and provide options from multiple institutions.
 If an institution lacks a fund to fill a given row's category, it will either be left blank or filled in with a suggested fund from another institution.
-The simplest portfolios are a single fund: a total US fund, a total global fund, or in the case of ETFs, a global multifactor fund.
+The simplest portfolios are a single fund: a total global fund or a total US fund.
 [Summary tables](https://github.com/investindex/Funds#summary) at the end organize all the funds, followed by an [example portfolio](https://github.com/investindex/Funds#example-portfolio) of specific stock and bond funds.

 A terminology note: when used here in reference to a fund, the term _Global_ includes the US.
 The term _International_, abbreviated _Intl_, excludes the US.